martin-martin/calculator/docs/tutorials.md

 This part of the project documentation focuses on a **learning-oriented** approach.
 You'll learn how to get started with the code in this project.

 > **Note:** Expand this section by considering the
 >following points:

-- help newcomers to get started
+- Help newcomers with getting started
-- teach readers about your library by getting them to write code
+- Teach readers about your library by making them write code
-- inspire confidence through examples that work for everyone, repeatably
+- Inspire confidence through examples that work for everyone, repeatably
-- give readers an immediate sense of achievement
+- Give readers an immediate sense of achievement
-- show concrete examples, no abstractions
+- Show concrete examples, no abstractions
-- provided the minimum necessary explanation
+- Provide the minimum necessary explanation
-- avoid any distractions
+- Avoid any distractions